qualcomm/resource-tuner/Docs/HOW-TO.md

 # 1. How to add a custom resource
-The common resources are available at /etc/resource-tuner/common/ResourcesConfig.yaml
+The common resources are available on device at /etc/resource-tuner/common/ResourcesConfig.yaml Custom resource files are expected to be present on the device at /etc/resource-tuner/custom/ResourcesConfig.yaml

 ## Sample Resource config file with two resources.
     ResourceConfigs: